NewDefectus/newdefectus.github.io/games/mc-spake/focused-location-3.md

 {% include mcmap-imgpath.html %}

 *Focused Location 3* is the sequel to [*Focused Location 2*]({% link games/mc-spake/focused-location.md %}) and the final published map in the SpakeMiner universe.
-As the de facto finale to the series, it contains numerous references to past maps and characters, including the , the potion-selling witch from [*Voidborders*]({% link games/mc-spake/voidborders.md %}) (now named Caroline, who has refurbished her lair into a potion shop), the Tower of Void from *Focused Location 2*, and the long-foreshadowed Ocean Monument, a gigantic guardian lair.
+As the de facto finale to the series, it contains numerous references to past maps and characters, including the Temple of Organism from [*InfiniSalmon 2*]({% link games/mc-spake/infinisalmon-2.md %}), the potion-selling witch from [*Voidborders*]({% link games/mc-spake/voidborders.md %}) (now named Caroline, who has refurbished her lair into a potion shop), the Tower of Void from *Focused Location 2*, and the long-foreshadowed Ocean Monument, a gigantic guardian lair.

 {% assign images = "room.png portal.png pyramid.png pyramid-voidborders.png olis.png monument.png regeneration.png" | split: " " %}
 {% include gallery.html %}